 Clifford presented evidentialism as a rule of morality: “it is wrong always, everywhere, and for any one, to believe anything upon insufficient evidence” (Clifford 1879, 186).
 If Clifford’s Rule of morality is correct, then any one who believes a proposition that she does not take to be more likely than not, is, thereby, immoral.
 It may be worthwhile to note that Clifford’s argument here is itself a moral pragmatic argument.

-James's primary concern in the “Will To Believe” essay is to argue that Clifford's Rule is irrational (James 1896: 28).
-James contends that Clifford's Rule is but one intellectual strategy open to us.
-A proponent of Clifford's Rule advises, in effect, that one should avoid error at all costs, and thereby risk the loss of certain truths.
+James has two main concerns in the “Will To Believe” essay.
+The first is to argue that Clifford’s Rule is irrational (James 1896: 28).
+The second is that a theistic commitment is permissible.
+James contends that Clifford’s Rule is but one intellectual strategy open to us.
+A proponent of Clifford’s Rule advises, in effect, that one should avoid error at all costs, and thereby risk the loss of certain truths.
 But another strategy is to seek truth by any means available, even at the risk of error.
 James champions the latter via the main argument of the “Will to Believe” essay.
 To facilitate matters eight definitions employed by James are paraphrased:

 - Hypothesis: something that may be believed.

 - Option: a decision between two hypotheses.

 - Living option: a decision between two live hypotheses.

 - Live hypothesis: something that is a real candidate for belief.
 A hypothesis is live, we might say, for a person just in case that person lacks compelling evidence disconfirming that hypothesis, and the hypothesis has an intuitive appeal for that person.

 - Momentous option: the option may never again present itself, or the decision cannot be easily reversed, or something of importance hangs on the choice.
 It is not a trivial matter.